 Buying behaviour when on promotion

-You should also consider the buying behaviour which activation advertising and sales promotions drive.
+Next, think about the buying behaviour which activation advertising and sales promotions drive.

 First, there’s pantry fill.
 This is when people stock up on promoted products.
-In the long-run, they don’t buy more, they just wait till they need to buy again.
+In the long-run, they don’t buy more.
+They just wait till they need to buy again.
 Multi-buy offers such as “three for two” or “buy one get one free” are particularly bad for this.

 Then there’s cannibalisation.
 This type of advertising often influences existing customers to switch from other products in your range to the promoted product.
 Again, not good for your profits.
-You’re not gaining new sales, just switching what existing customers buy.
+You’re not gaining new sales.
+Just switching what existing customers buy.
 Usually at a lower price.

 We know one food category for example, where 60%+ of sales are on promotion.
 That’s bad for profits.